DuckStation Settings for Gran Turismo 2 (PS1 Emulator)

 Multi-Sampling MSAA Reduces jaggies on the outside edges of 3D objects.
 Colourful liveries in bright tracks are improved.

-Disabled Jaggies around 3D objects are not that big a deal in such a massively upscaled situation.
-Can save some GPU performance.
+Disabled Jaggies around 3D objects are not really visible in a massively upscaled game which I record at half size.

-Line Detection Unticked Isn’ needed for this game.
+Line Detection Disabled Isn’ needed for this game.

 True Color Debanding Ticked Smoother gradients look better.

-Threaded Rendering Ticked Cannot be switched off.
-It’s just how GPUs work with contemporary software.
+Threaded Rendering Ticked It’s just how GPUs work with contemporary software.

 Scaled Dithering Ticked Blends the dithering techniques across the much larger picture size. (~6× the game’s original size for 1440p.)